uwcartlab/webmapping/Chapter02/readme.md

 ### III.
 Manipulating Elements

 Part of learning to code is learning how to simplify code.
-One of the reasons the code in example 2.3 is so cumbersome is the sheer volume required to do basic tasks.
-Thankfully, JavaScript offers multiple ways of doing the same thing, and we can use these alternative methods to simplify our code.
+One of the reasons Example 2.3 is so cumbersome is the sheer volume of  code required to do basic tasks.
+Thankfully, JavaScript offers multiple ways of doing the same thing, and we can use these alternative methods to simplify our code, making it more efficient.

 Looking back to Example 2.3, we used a series of methods to add new rows to the table header: `createElement()`, `innerHTML`, and `appendChild()`.
-While we will continue to use some of these methods throughout the workbook, for the purposes of adding new header rows to our table, we can also use the much simpler `insertAdjacentHTML()`.
-The `insertAdjacentHTML()` method has two parameters: one is the position, which we'll set as `beforeend`, which tells the function to insert the HTML as the last child of the selected element, while the other is the HTML string you wish to insert.
+While we will continue to use some of these methods throughout the workbook, for the purposes of adding new header rows to our table, we can also use the much simpler `insertAdjacentHTML()` introduced in Example 3.2 (Example 3.4).

-###### Example 3.5: Simplified table using Javascript
+###### Example 3.4: Simplified table using Javascript

     //initialize function called when the script loads function initialize(){